-Keyboards with this actions are generally a bit more expensive than the previous ones but not as expensive as the next ones.
+Keyboards with these actions are generally a bit more expensive than the previous ones but not as expensive as the next ones.

 Weighted, hammer action tries to emulate piano keys.
 These are ideal if you come from a piano background or want to learn to play an actual piano.